 First off, do not overstay your 90-day visa thinking that a new engagement or marriage will take care of everything.
 Someone who enters the United States on a K-1 fiancé visa and then doesn't follow through with the wedding to the original petitioner faces possible deportation, plus other consequences.

-You should leave the U.S. within the allotted 90 days.
-If you stay longer, your immigration record will show "unlawful presence," which can lead to penalties, in the form of bars upon returning to the United States.
-It will also make the immigration officials less likely to trust you when trust is needed.
+One of these is consequences that, if you stay longer than the allotted 90 days, your immigration record will show "unlawful presence," which can lead to penalties, in the form of bars upon returning to the United States.
+(And as discussed next, you're going to need to leave the United States if you wish a marriage-based green card or another K-1 visa.)
+An overstay will also make U.S. immigration officials less likely to trust you when trust is needed.

 A K-1 visa holder has no right to ask U.S. Citizenship and Immigration Services (USCIS) for a change to another visa status (not even a nonimmigrant visa, such as a B-2 visitor visa, nor an adjustment of status to U.S. residence (as in, a marriage-based green card).
 What's more, a K-1 visa can never be applied for from within the United States.
 It is literally meant only for use as an entry visa.

 That doesn't mean that those statuses are out of reach forever.
 It just means that the foreign national will have to leave the United States before asking for them, and to complete the application process through a U.S. consulate in their home country.
 (See further explanation in Can You Renew or Extend Your K-1 Fiancé Visa Status?)

 After leaving the United States, the foreign national can return either on another K-1 fiancé visa filed by the new romantic attachment, or a marriage-based immigrant visa if the two marry before the U.S. citizen files the visa petition on the foreign national's behalf.